2015 - With regrets, we announce the passing of Jeff Hopkins, a giant among not-so-amateur astronomers. Safe travels through the universe, Jeff.

 plus an interesting olde analysis by Handbury & Williams, 1976:

-The Seattle AAS meeting in January 2011 will feature a set of contributed posters plus 6 invited talks, all highlighting developments associated with studies of the current eclipse of epsilon Aurigae.
+The Seattle AAS meeting in January 2011 featured a set of contributed posters plus 6 invited talks, all highlighting developments associated with studies of the current eclipse of epsilon Aurigae.
 The posters submitted include:

 Campaign Photometry During The 2010 Eclipse Of Epsilon Aurigae -